 - LCC profiles (in LCC subfolder)

 These details are highlighted in the section below on Catalog Restore.

-You should backup your images separately since they are not included in the Catalog Backup.
+You should back up your images separately since they are not included in the Catalog Backup.
 Capture One does not provide any means for that.
 How to back them up depends on whether your images are stored outside or inside the catalog, or both.
-For more information about this difference I suggest to read Catalogs Explained.
+For more information about this difference, I suggest reading Catalogs Explained.

 In case you have images stored both inside and outside the catalog, both instructions apply.
 The automated Time Machine backup on macOS is a great tool for that.